ruifig/czspas/docs-sources/pages/Main.md

 czspas was inspired by the [Asio C++ Library](https://think-async.com/Asio/) circa 2016-2017, and thus a big part of the API is similar and provides a similar set of guarantees to what Asio provided back then.

-The purpose of czspas is **NOT** to be a replacement for Asio.
+czspas is **NOT** replacement for Asio.
 It offers a limited set of features compared to Asio, and that will always be the case.
 The purpose is to be a small and portable asynchronous TCP sockets library that is easy to use.

 If it doesn't provide the features you need, you should use Asio instead.